 The Artist in Residence program provides the opportunity for a local artist to develop artistic works and engage community members in dialogue, workshops, events and activities throughout the residency term.

-This year Portage College has the honour of hosting Joseph Sánchez as Artist in Residence for the 2018/19 academic year.
+Portage College has had the honour of hosting Joseph Sánchez as Artist in Residence since the 2018/19 academic year.
 He has also accepted the part-time position of Museum Curator of the Portage College Museum of Aboriginal Peoples’ Art and Artifacts (MOAPAA) to continue to raise awareness of the impact Indigenous art has on the world, especially the People of this region.